 Earn an Advanced Degree

-Those looking to either break into or advance their careers in computer science can benefit from obtaining a master’s degree at a top university like Northeastern.
+Those looking to either break into or advance their careers in artificial intelligence can benefit from obtaining a master’s degree at a top university like Northeastern.

-Those hoping to work in AI who already have a bachelor’s in computer science or technology should instead consider a master’s in computer science degree with a specialization in artificial intelligence or a Master of Science in Artificial Intelligence degree, both of which are offered at Northeastern.
-Either degree will allow students to hone their skills, learn from top industry leaders, and obtain the real-world experience they need to properly develop their career.
+Those hoping to work in AI should instead consider a Master of Science in Artificial Intelligence to hone their skills, learn from top industry leaders, and obtain the real-world experience they need to properly develop a specialized career.

 These practices allow Northeastern’s students to prepare for their future in the changing field of artificial intelligence while always keeping the real-world aspect of their work in mind.
 “Through experiential learning and interdisciplinary integration, [Northeastern’s] master’s programs are focused on developing the professional,” Edmunds says.
 “All the course work is centered around real-world problems or application domains, and we do our best to get industry practitioners in the classroom to make sure what we’re doing is cutting edge.”

-While Northeastern emphasizes the benefits of experiential learning across all of its graduate and undergraduate programs, these opportunities allow computer science students specifically to practice what they’re learning in the classroom at some of the top companies in the world.
+While Northeastern emphasizes the benefits of experiential learning across all of its graduate and undergraduate programs, these opportunities allow AI students specifically to practice what they’re learning in the classroom at some of the top companies in the world.

-Northeastern’s computer science programs provide the rare opportunity to learn from top industry leaders, work with some of the most famous companies in the world, and develop not only relevant computer science skills but those which align with your preferred specialization all before you graduate.
-Consider enrolling in one of our top programs in your location today and take the first step toward a fulfilling career in the exciting artificial intelligence field.
+Northeastern’s artificial intelligence program provides the rare opportunity to learn from top industry leaders, work with some of the most famous companies in the world, and develop not only relevant AI and computer science skills but those which align with your preferred specialization all before you graduate.
+Consider enrolling to take the first step toward a fulfilling career in the exciting artificial intelligence field.